How to Mail a Check Safely

 Financial communications of any sort are time-sensitive.
 You should know when your intended payee can expect their checks.
 Understanding general mail times for each mailing service will improve your communication with your check recipients.

-International mail and mail for faraway destinations takes longer.
-These packages can take several weeks to arrive.
-USPS also doesn’t guarantee arrival times- they have estimates.
+International mail and mail for faraway destinations take longer.
+These packages can often take several weeks to arrive.
+USPS also doesn’t guarantee arrival times; they only offer estimates.
 Because there is no guarantee when your package will arrive, it’s better to allow more time than you anticipate for your package.

 How to Void a Check Lost in the Mail